Pagination

 Responses sometimes return more than 1.000 results.
 With that much data, requests can become slow and hard to work with.
 That’s why these endpoints use something called pagination.
 Instead of returning all 1.000+ results, you'll get a hundred results per page.

 Let's request all the fixtures between two dates.
-We can do this by using our get fixtures by date range endpoint.
-In the meta description of the response, you will see information about your subscription, the number of API calls and more.
-Please refer to our meta description page for more info.
+We can do this by using our .
+In the of the response, you will see information about your subscription, the number of API calls and more.
+Please refer to our for more info.

 Also, you can see information about the results of the response.
 In the second tab, you can see that the response returned 13454 results, but the API only shows a hundred results per page.
 With pagination, it results in 135 pages.